Arts Across the Curriculum, Grades 6-8

 Students in grades 4-8 explore the lives of various jazz musicians.

-Find 29 curriculum units in total.
-These four are perfect for teaching visual arts and social studies.
+36 units and guides, many perfect for teaching visual arts and social studies.

 Lessons for elementary and secondary teachers to prompt classroom discussion and learning of the history of Impressionist painting.